Japanese Market Extends Losses () | aktiencheck.de

 dpa-AFX

-TOKYO (dpa-AFX) - The Japanese stock market is extending losses on Monday from the previous session as investors mulled the prospects of an interest rate hike by the Federal Reserve later this month as well as slower economic growth in China.
+TOKYO (dpa-AFX) - The Japanese stock market is extending losses on Wednesday from the previous session after U.

-In addition, the yen strengthened following news that North Korea fired three ballistic missiles into Japan's exclusive economic zone.
+S. stocks closed lower overnight for a second straight day.
+In addition, a stronger yen weighed on exporters' stocks.

+Meanwhile, data showed that Japan's economy expanded more than initially forecast in the fourth quarter, but still fell short of estimates.

-The major exporters are mostly lower as the yen strengthened.
-Sony is losing almost 1 percent, Panasonic is declining 0.7 percent and Canon is down 0.4 percent, while Toshiba is advancing almost 1 percent.
+The major exporters are mostly lower on a weaker yen.
+Sony is losing 1 percent and Panasonic is declining 0.4 percent, while Canon is adding 0.5 percent.

+The Nikkei business daily reported that Chinese appliance maker Midea Group is interested in investing in Toshiba's semiconductor unit.
+Shares of Toshiba are rising 4 percent.

-Automaker Toyota is declining 0.4 percent and Honda is lower by 0.3 percent.
-In the banking sector, Mitsubishi UFJ Financial is down 0.4 percent and Sumitomo Mitsui Financial is down more than 2 percent.
+Automaker Toyota is declining almost 1 percent and Honda is lower by more than 1 percent.
+In the banking sector, Mitsubishi UFJ Financial is down 0.3 percent and Sumitomo Mitsui Financial is lower by 0.4 percent.

-In the oil space, Inpex is rising almost 0.2 percent and JX Holdings is advancing almost 2 percent after crude oil prices rose.
+In the oil space, Inpex is declining almost 1 percent and JX Holdings is down 0.6 percent after crude oil prices edged lower overnight.

-Among the other major gainers, GS Yuasa is rising almost 3 percent and Kobe Steel is gaining more than 2 percent.
+Among the other major gainers, Kobe Steel is rising more than 2 percent.
+Meanwhile, Isetan Mitsukoshi is losing more than 4 percent, Alps Electric is down almost 4 percent and Nisshin Steel is lower by almost 3 percent.

-On the flip side, Isetan Mitsukoshi is losing almost 6 percent after the Nikkei business daily reported that the department store operator's President Hiroshi Onishi is expected to resign on March 31.
-Yamato Holdings is down more than 5 percent and Sumco Corp. is down 4 percent.
+In economic news, Japan's gross domestic product expanded 0.3 percent on quarter in the fourth quarter of 2016, the Cabinet Office said in Wednesday's final revision.
+That missed forecasts for an increase of 0.4 percent, but was up from last month's preliminary reading of 0.2 percent.
+GDP gained 0.3 percent in the third quarter.

+On a yearly basis, GDP was revised up to 1.2 percent from 1.0 percent, although that also missed forecasts for 1.5 percent.

-The major European markets turned in a mixed performance on Friday.
-While the French CAC 40 Index advanced by 0.6 percent, the U.K.'s FTSE 100 Index edged down by 0.1 percent and the German DAX Index fell by 0.3 percent.
+The major European markets ended mixed on Tuesday.
+While the German DAX Index inched up by 0.1 percent, the U.K.'s FTSE 100 Index dipped by 0.2 percent and the French CAC 40 Index fell by 0.4 percent.

-Crude oil prices rose Friday, snapping back from mid-week losses despite data showing the U.S. oil rig count jumped to the highest in 17 months.
-WTI oil for April ended at $53.33 a barrel on the New York Mercantile Exchange, up $0.72 cents, or 1.4 percent.
+Crude oil futures were flat Tuesday, even after OPEC Minister Mohamed Barkindo said January output cut compliance numbers are "very, very encouraging."
+WTI crude oil for April edged down $0.06 or 0.1 percent to close at $53.14 a barrel on the New York Mercantile Exchange.

 Copyright RTT News/dpa-AFX